losandes/heinz-95729/README.md

 * Compose the user experience, using templates and data-binding

-## Pre-requisites
+## Prerequisites

-* Proficiency with at least one modern programming language (JavaScript / Python / Go / C# / Java preferred) and modern programming concepts
+Proficiency with at least one modern programming language (i.e. JavaScript / Python / Go / C# / Java) and modern programming concepts

 ## Grading Rubric
 | Percent | Component |